-The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in the Financial Accounting Standards Board's ("FASB") ASC Topic 480 "Distinguishing Liabilities from Equity."
-Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
+Class A ordinary shares subject to mandatory redemption (if any) are classified as a liability instrument and are measured at fair value.
 Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders' equity.
 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, as of March 31, 2021 and December 31, 2020, 25,827,853 and 0 shares of Class A ordinary shares, respectively, subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, all of the Company's 30,000,000 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' deficit section of the Company's balance sheet.